 Many yard trucks stay on site and idle as part of their operations at warehouse facilities.
 ZE yard trucks will benefit the communities surrounding the warehouse as they do not idle, and therefore will not result in emissions that will negatively impact the neighboring communities.
 Conventional on road NZE trucks are included in the WAIRE Menu because on-road ZE are not well established and in comparison, have much shorter dwell time at warehouse facilities.
-NZE technology is being analyzed as an alternative in the CEQA analysis.
+NZE technology is being analyzed as an alternative in the CEQA analysis. and the results of the analysis will be included so that the South Coast AQMD Governing Board can consider NZE yard trucks as an alternative that could be included through the Custom Plan option.
 Further, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.